 Cordless Trimmer Power

-This cordless weed trimmer has as much power as my 2 stroke gas powered Toro. a 15” cutting swath, and a variable speed tigger that’s easy to cruise at different speeds.
+This DeWalt cordless weed trimmer has as much power as my 2 stroke gas powered Toro, a 15” cutting swath, and a variable speed tigger that’s easy to cruise at different speeds.

 The trimmer takes 0.08 to 0.095 line.
-I use the .095 because it cuts better and last longer.
-And I haven’t noticed the .095 line causing the DeWalt trimmer to bog down in thick weeds any more than on my gas powered 2 stroke Toro.
+I use the .095 because it lasts longer.
+I haven’t noticed the .095 line causing the DeWalt trimmer to bog down any more than on my gas trimmer.

 Balance